By Andrew White

 Colonel Attiyah Al-Maliki told businessmen at Riyadh Chamber of Commerce and Industry that the move would encourage foreign suppliers to partner with Saudi peers and set up shop within the Kingdom so that they can continue to qualify as suppliers.

 “We will gradually open up to more sophisticated industries.
-Nothing should prevent Saudi Arabia from making its own fighter jets,” said Al-Maliki.For all the latest tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Nothing should prevent Saudi Arabia from making its own fighter jets,” said Al-Maliki.tech news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.